splunk/eventgen/README.md

   will randomly generate the first timestamp and then model the future timestamps based on the seperation between timestamps in the source sample file.
 Includes support for specifying multiple output time formats and input formats (through regex).
-This along with CSV sample input files, allows us to basically take an export from a Splunk instance and model it coming back into a new one with replaced timestamps and other tokens, including the original timestamps.
+This along with CSV sample input files, allows us to basically take an export from a Splunk instance and model it coming back into a new one with replaced timestamps and other tokens.
 * Added float and hex random replacement types.
+* Added rated random replacement types, which allow a random value to be generated and then rated by time of day or day of week.
 * Allow the eventgen to be deployed as a Splunk app, as a scripted input inside another app, or run standalone from the command line (with caveats, see Deployment Options below).
 * Wrote new threading code to ensure the Eventgen will stop properly when Splunk stops.
 * Completely rewrote the configuration code to make it much simpler to enhance the eventgen when needed.

-The original version was very inspiring as well, as it provided the basis for all the enhancements listed above.
-It featured:

-* A robust configuration language and specification to define how we should model events for replacement.
-* Overridable defaults, which simplifies the setup of each individual sample.
-* A flattening setup, where the eventgen.conf can be configured using regular expressions with lower entries inheriting from entries above.
-* Support to be deployed as a Splunk app and gather samples and events from all apps installed in that deployment.
-  ES uses this to great effect with its use of Technology Adapters which provide props and transforms for a variety of data types and also includes the event generators along with them to show sample data in the product.
-* A tokenized approach for modeling data, allowing replacements of timestamps, random data (mac address, ipv4, ipv6, integer, string data), static replacements, and random selections from a line in a file.
-* Random timestamp distribution within a user specified range to allow randomness of events.
-* Replay of a full file or a subset of the first X lines of the file.
-* Generation of events based on a configurable interval.

 # Deployment Options

 This eventgen is designed to be deployed in a variety of different ways.
-This also affects workflow quite a bit since it can be a royal pain to develop these inside of Splunk since each iteration requires a restart.
+In general, you'll want to build your new eventgen configs in Standalone mode, as being inside Splunk requires us to restart Splunk for every iteration.
 First, an overview of how it can be deployed and caveats to this:

 ## Standalone